-For improved online security, avoid creating WordPress sites with the username “admin”.
+For security purposes, avoid setting up sites with the username “admin”.

-This is the default installation user name for WordPress and one of the leading causes of brute force attacks on the WordPress CMS.
+This is the default installation user name for WordPress and one of the first vulnerable areas of website security that hackers look for when attempting to break into the WordPress platform.

-In this tutorial for non-technical users, we’ll show you how to change your WordPress admin username to a more secure user name.
+In this step-by-step tutorial for non-technical users, we’ll show you how to change your WordPress admin user name to a more secure user name.

-The default WordPress user name admin is not recommended, as it can out your WordPress site at risk of being hacked …
+Having the default WordPress user name admin is not recommended, as it can out your blog at risk of being hacked …

-Let’s change the admin user name in WordPress to a more secure user name.
+Let’s change your admin user name in WordPress from ‘admin’ to a more secure username.

-There are a number of ways to access your “Profile” section after logging into WP:
+There are a number of ways to view your username details after logging into your administration area:

-Or, select Edit My Profile from the “Howdy, User” drop-down menu near the top-right hand corner of your Dashboard …
+Or, select Edit My Profile from the “Howdy, User” menu near the top-right hand corner of your screen …

-What you will see in the Profile page, however, is that your username cannot be changed inside your Dashboard section …
+You will discover when you get into the Profile page that your username cannot be changed from the Dashboard …

 Change Admin Username By Creating A New Admin User

-If your user name is “admin,” here’s the easiest way to change your user name without going into your server and touching files or your WordPress database:
+If your WordPress admin login is “admin,” here’s the easiest way to change the user name without accessing your server and touching files or your WordPress database:

-Next, create a better user name, and assign the new user the role of “Administrator”.
-Save your changes to update your settings …
+Next, create a more secure username, and assign your new user account the role of “Administrator”.
+Remember to save your changes in order to update your settings …

 Log out of your WordPress admin area …